Skip navigation

 Guiding principle #5: Apply the same scoring system to the financial aid award process

 One of the most common concerns the lack of test scores raised is how merit aid will be awarded absent what is often a significant factor in the awarding formula.
-When considerably more weight is placed on GPA—when, for example, you don’t have class rank or a test score—it can dramatically skew the awards, with many more students in the top aid buckets, and less ability to differentiate and calibrate aid.
+When considerably more weight is placed on GPA—when, for example, you don’t have to class rank or a test score—it can dramatically skew the awards, with many more students in the top aid buckets, and less ability to differentiate and calibrate aid.
 EAB proposes applying the same scoring system—GPA + the results of your rubric—to assigning aid.
 Assigning scores to the other criteria used to evaluate applications allows you to measure what you want to reward in admitted students and compare them consistently.
 This case study and resource illustrates how this can be done fairly simply by employing a rubric.

 Because reviewers will often skew toward higher scores on the rubric as they adapt to it, this can risk over-awarding after the transition, particularly at colleges and universities that offer rolling admissions.
 EAB recommends setting time markers when you will review a pool of applications at once—so you can see the larger pool and get a sense of the distribution—before committing more aid dollars than you will be able to sustain.
 Your financial aid optimization formula can also be tweaked, tested, and reset before being deployed, to manage and prevent over-awarding.